Is there any better feeling that being able to set some goals & easily track your progress?

 You can track water intake, meal decisions, how you handled your emotions, the possibilities are endless!

-- It’s completely customizable.
+- The Habit Tracker is completely customizable.
 The great thing about Google Drive is once you access the link, you can select “File”, “Make A Copy”, and then you’ll have your own worksheet.
 You can add or delete columns or fill in the goals you’d like to specifically track.—

 - You can share with collaborators who can also see your progress.
 In the upper righthand corner, select “Share”, and then you can either type in the email address of your accountability partner or you can directly email out the link and others can access your worksheet that way.
 If you just want to share your progress, select “Anyone with the link can view“.
 If you’re emailing them directly but don’t want them to be able to edit your document, make sure once you type in their email address, you select the pencil icon (can edit) and change it to the eye icon for can view.
 By sharing the worksheet with Matt’s email address, he can now log in and check out my goal progress and then just put a quick little line telling me to keep up the good work in our next email vs asking me if I’m making healthy food decisions and waiting for my response.

-- You can also track your progress with a friend – If you want to track side-by-side with your workout buddy, feel free to copy and paste the tracking grid onto your worksheet, then go into the “Share” pop-up once more and type in your partner’s email address and then select the pencil icon for can edit.
+- You can also use The Habit Tracker to track your progress with a friend – If you want to track side-by-side with your workout buddy, feel free to copy and paste the tracking grid onto your worksheet, then go into the “Share” pop-up once more and type in your partner’s email address and then select the pencil icon for can edit.
 This will allow multiple people to keep track of their goals all on one worksheet.

 I’d love to hear how you plan on using The Habit Tracker 3000 so definitely leave a comment below & let’s chat.
 I’ll be here rooting for you and cheering you on!